ansys/pyhps-data-transfer/doc/source/user_guide/index.rst

     token = authenticate(username="repadmin", password="repadmin", verify=False, url=auth_url)
     token = token.get("access_token", None)

-Use the access token to connect to the data transfer service client:
+You can now use this access token to make a connection:

 .. code-block:: python